-Being arrested and charged with DWI in New Jersey is a serious traffic offense that can have wide-ranging consequences including harsh fines, the order to attend alcohol education courses, surcharges and possible jail time.
-The punishment of having an Ignition Interlock Device is very possible, and mandatory in some circumstances.
-This device is a in car installed breath analyzing that requires the driver to blow and register a blood alcohol content (BAC) below 0.05% before the vehicle will start.
+Being arrested and charged with DWI in New Jersey is a serious traffic offense that can have a wide-range of consequences including harsh fines, the order to attend alcohol education courses, surcharges and possible jail time.
+The punishment of having an Ignition Interlock Device installed into your car is very possible and in some circumstances mandatory.
+This device is a breath analyzer installed in your car that requires the driver to blow and register a blood alcohol content (BAC) below 0.05% before the vehicle will start.
+Proof must be provided to the court that the device was installed before driving privileges will be reinstated.
+Failure to have an interlock device installed when ordered to could result in an additional one year driving privileges suspension.
+The Motor Vehicle Commission will explain how to obtain this device and where you can get it installed.

 How Does The Ignition Interlock Device Work?